wazo-platform/hackathon-group-chat-2022/README.md

 ## Introduction

-> 🔔 This project does not work with released wazo-platform versions.
+> 🔔 Emojis are not officially supported by Wazo Platform.
 Patches are needed to make it works.

 This project have been built during the Wazo Hackathon 2022.